gnuton/RagBag/Docs/CPP.md

 using namespace std;

-class animal { // in this example this is a BASE class
+class animal { // in this example this is a BASE or SUPER class.
   public: // by default class members are private animal(){ // constuctor is the member that make a instance of this object
     cout << "Animal constructor\n";
   };
   virtual ~animal(){ //destructor frees the memory used by an instance of this object
-                     //base class destructor must be virtual.
+                     //base class destructor must be virtual. (see main class)
+                     //members are not virtual by default because virtual func are slower
+                     //Internally C++ uses a VTable (http://en.wikipedia.org/wiki/Virtual_method_table)
     cout << "Animal destructor\n";
   };
-  virtual void randomFunc(){
+  virtual void randomFunc(){ // any class member can be virtual! not just destructors }

-    cout << "animal randomFunc\n";
+  void setName(const string& name){
+    this->name = name;
   }

+  string getName() const{ // functions must be const if they do not modify internal vars
+    return name;
+  }

   protected: // members accessible to child classes void protFunc(){
     cout  << "Protected func of animal\n";
   }

-  private: // members not accessible to anyone int p;
+  private: // members not accessible to anyone.
+It usually stores internal variables int p;
+  string name;
 };

 class human : public animal{ }; // human is a subclass of animal.